 FHA, VA and USDA loans

 Homebuyers can also obtain an FHA, VA or USDA loan with the help of KHC.
 These types of loans either require a low down payment or none at all, which can be ideal for first-time homebuyers especially.
 VA loans are only available to military members and veterans, and USDA loans are available for properties in specific rural areas.
 FHA loans are widely available.
+If obtaining one of these loans through KHC, the required minimum credit score is 620.

 Kentucky down payment assistance